-Burghley House is one of the great Elizabethan Prodigy Houses which were built by Elizabeth I or James VI & I’s chief courtiers, to accommodate the monarch when on progress around the kingdom.
+Burghley House is one of the great Prodigy Houses which were built by Elizabeth I and James VI & I’s chief courtiers, to accommodate the monarch when on progress around the kingdom.
 Burghley is, perhaps, the grandest of them all.
 The man who built it, William Cecil, Lord Burghley, was Elizabeth’s right-hand man from her accession until his death in 1598, and, during his forty years in office accumulated vast wealth.

 Location & Surroundings

 Stamford in Lincolnshire must have a fair claim to be in the top 5 loveliest towns in Britain.
 Largely built of the local limestone, mined at Little Casterton, it was the first town to be designated as a Conservation Area.
 Its location on the A1, which follows the route of the Great North Road, itself a later incarnation of the Roman Ermine Street, means it has been the site of human activity for at least two thousand years.
 The centre of the town is absolutely littered with mediaeval churches, and there is also the famous George Inn (which may be as much as a thousand years old) although most of the houses date from the seventeenth century or later.

 Burghley itself is about a mile outside the town, in the parish of St Martin’s-Without.